10 min read

 Your average energy drink can be filled with chemicals that wreak havoc on the mind and body!
 A cup of coffee to start the day, a pick-me-up energy drink at lunch, and vodka with an energy drink mixer at the bar is not the healthiest routine when using a conventional caffeine beverage.

+But there are different types of caffeine, from black tea to espresso coffee to a caffeinated beverage.
 Keep reading for the ultimate comparison on caffeine sources - you’ll learn why our unique blend of caffeine should be an easy choice.

 What is Caffeine?

 Here is the textbook definition: caffeine is a drug that helps stimulate your brain and nervous system.
 Let’s dig a little bit deeper.

 Caffeine is naturally found in the leaves and fruits of some plants.
 Caffeine is in your morning cup of joe and your chocolate midnight snack.
 Caffeine can increase the chemicals of cortisol and adrenaline in your body.